ian-yang-02/ian-yang-02.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am an incoming Information Science PhD student at the University of Washington, where my research will be supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
+I am an Information Science PhD student at the University of Washington.
+My advisor is [Aylin Caliskan](https://faculty.washington.edu/aylin/).
+My research is also supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).

 Broadly, I'm interested in <strong>socially-aware natural language processing</strong>.
 I hope to understand the sociocultural implications of language technologies and how to minimize non-normative behaviors in intelligent agents.